Brewers vs. Padres Player Props Betting Odds

 Santana Stats

-- Santana takes a five-game streak with at least one hit into this contest.
-In his last five games he is hitting .333 with a double, two home runs, three walks and six RBI.
+- Santana brings a six-game streak with at least one hit into this matchup.
+During his last 10 games he is batting .262 with a double, four home runs, three walks and 10 RBI.

 Santana Recent Games